molybdenum-99/infoboxer/README.md

 **Infoboxer** is pure-Ruby Wikipedia client and parser, targeting information extraction (hence the name).

-It can help you in tasks like:
+It can be useful in tasks like:

 * get a plaintext abstract of an article (paragraphs before first heading);
 * get value of some parameter in page's *infobox*;